How to add extra security to your Apple ID

 However, security experts argued that this couldn't have happened if Apple had adopted a security technique known as two-factor authentication to Apple ID.
 This adds a second layer of security to your Apple ID, sending an extra security code to your iPhone or iPad that must be entered in addition to your normal Apple ID or iCloud password before anyone can gain access to your account.

-That was back in 2014, and Apple still hasn't adopted two-factor authentication properly.
-To be fair, it has built the technical underpinnings for it into OS X El Capitan and iOS 9, which is no small task.
+That was back in 2014, and thankfully Apple has now included two-factor authentication for its products, building the technical underpinnings for it into OS X El Capitan and iOS 9, which is no small task.

-Apple's two-factor authentication also has a big limitation: it's only available if all the devices linked to your Apple ID are running Apple's latest software – the web page just mentions details of the system requirements for Apple devices and Windows PCs.
+Apple's two-factor authentication has a limitation, however.
+It's only available if all the devices linked to your Apple ID are running Apple's latest software – the web page just mentions details of the system requirements for Apple devices and Windows PCs.

 So, if you use your iCloud account on one device that isn't running, or is unable to run, the latest software, you won't be able to benefit from the stronger protection afforded by two-factor authentication on any of your other devices.